Pahvant system lies on the hillside west of I-70 in Richfield. The

 the top of Cairn-Age at 3.3 miles.
 If you climb to the top of Kiln-It, you

-can continue uphill on FR 096 to the top of the Faulty singletrack --
+can continue uphill on either FR 096 or the Faulty singletrack --

 Heading up Kiln-It in the lower white dirt.